eden-brekke/about-me/README.md

 ## LAB - 3
 About me- Extending the about me page!

+Links and Resources: Got help from Audrey, got help from Alexander (TA)

 Adding in
 “Top Ten” at the bottom of your HTML page as an ordered list in HTML.